decentraland/js-sdk-toolchain/packages/@dcl/inspector/docs/entity-select.md

 *Subtree* of an entity is set comprised of entity itself and all its descendants.

-*Transform subset* is subset of entity set that includes only entities endowed with Transform component.
+*Transform subset* is a subset of entity set which includes only entities endowed with Transform component.

 *Root subset* is a subset of entity set such that: subtrees of *root subset* entities do not intersect and cover all entities of a set.
 In the example below `(S2, S4)` is a *root subset* of selected set `(S2, S4, S4)`.